mongolab/mongoctl/docs/quick-start.md

 #### Start the server

 ```
-% mongoctl start SampleServer
+% mongoctl start MyServer

-Checking to see if server 'SampleServer' is already running before starting it...
+Checking to see if server 'MyServer' is already running before starting it...
 Using mongod at '/Users/abdul/mongodb-installs/mongodb-osx-x86_64-2.0.5/bin/mongod'...
-Starting server 'SampleServer' for the first time...
+Starting server 'MyServer' for the first time...

 Executing command:
-/Users/abdul/mongodb-installs/mongodb-osx-x86_64-2.0.5/bin/mongod --dbpath /Users/abdul/mongodb-data/sample-server --logpath /Users/abdul/mongodb-data/sample-server/mongodb.log --pidfilepath /Users/abdul/mongodb-data/sample-server/pid.txt --port 27017
+/Users/abdul/mongodb-installs/mongodb-osx-x86_64-2.0.5/bin/mongod --dbpath /Users/abdul/mongodb-data/my-server --logpath /Users/abdul/mongodb-data/my-server/mongodb.log --pidfilepath /Users/abdul/mongodb-data/my-server/pid.txt --port 27017

 <lots of stuff>

-Server 'SampleServer' started successfully! (pid=50877)
+Server 'MyServer' started successfully! (pid=50877)

-Preparing server 'SampleServer' for use as configured...
+Preparing server 'MyServer' for use as configured...
-Checking if there are any users that need to be added for server 'SampleServer'...
+Checking if there are any users that need to be added for server 'MyServer'...
 No users configured for admin DB...
 Did not add any new users.
 ```